illuminating care

 “I’m here to get it right, not to be right.” - Brene Brown

-My philosophy
+Our philosophy

 you can see the word ‘ill’ buried in there, but with enough letters surrounding it, it takes on a whole new meaning.

-I’ve never met a person with invisible illness who wasn’t bright minded, big hearted and beautiful.
+We’ve never met a person with invisible illness who wasn’t bright minded, big hearted and beautiful.

 Brilliance is also a word associated with diamonds - inherently strong by nature, emerging from pressure, and when cared for, able to reflect the light shone upon them.